arhill05/scraper/readme.md

    - crawlType: crawlType passed to the crawler
    - forceAllow: forceAllow passed to the crawler

-### /node
- - scrapes a page for all elements matching the specified query selector and sends a request to the apiUrl specified in config.
- - parameters
-   - url: the url to scrape **required**
-   - node: the node in the form of a querySelector to use **required**
-   - collection: collection passed to the crawler
-   - subcollection: subcollection passed to the crawler
-   - function: function passed to the crawler,
-   - synchronization: synchronization passed to the crawler
-   - enqueueType: enqueueType passed to the crawler
-   - crawlType: crawlType passed to the crawler
-   - forceAllow: forceAllow passed to the crawler

 ### /fullHtml
  - returns the full html of a URL after waiting the specified time
  - parameters